 Employers have a duty of care to prevent and respond to cases of sexual harassment in the workplace.
 Working in an environment free from sexual harassment is a human right.

 The effects of sexual harassment extend far beyond the affected individual alone; your business’ reputation is at risk, and legal action can be costly.
 On an organisational level, productivity can be affected as well as reduced morale, absenteeism and higher turnover.

 To minimise the chances of sexual harassment occurring in your workplace, you must first instil a zero-tolerance policy and foster a harassment-free culture.

 Considerations of Dealing with Sexual Harassment in the Workplace

 Create a sexual harassment policy

-Creating a sexual harassment policy is first and foremost.
+Creating a sexual harassment policy is the first and foremost step of dealing with sexual harassment in the workplace.
 The policy should outline a code of conduct, provide examples of unacceptable behaviour, the consequences of breaching the policy and explain the processes in place to deal with reports of sexual harassment.
 Understanding what the Sexual Discrimination Act 1984 classifies as sexual harassment will help businesses to tailor their code of conduct appropriately.

 The Sex Discrimination Act recognises sexual harassment as:

 - Unnecessary familiarity, including deliberately brushing up against someone or touching

 - Suggestive comments, jokes, insults or taunts of a sexual nature